 Wylde Mountain Bike Trail

-The M12 Motorway corridor route will impact the Wylde Mountain Bike Trail.
-Roads and Maritime, Bicycle NSW and the Western Sydney Parklands Trust are committed to redesigning and modifying the trail as required ensuring it continues to operate as a high-quality facility for the community.
+The preferred M12 Motorway route will require changes to the Wylde Mountain Bike Trail.
+This will involve temporary closures to parts of the bike trail while we redesign or modify the trail.
+Roads and Maritime is consulting with Bicycle NSW and the Western Sydney Parklands Trust to redesign or modify the bike trail as required.
+Roads and Maritime is committed to ensuring the bike trail continues to operate as a high quality service for the community.

 M12 Motorway planning and environmental investigations